FOREX-Dollar holds gains as investors temper COVID-19 vaccine enthusiasm

 "We also view the resilience in the Australian dollar with some skepticism, and look to turn short on the Aussie if there are signs that equities are losing steam."

-Resistance to the dollar's strength in the Antipodes has been led by the kiwi NZD=D3, which added a whisker to Wednesday's rise as the central bank's tone has traders less convinced that negative rates are a sure thing anymore.
+Before a cautious mood spilled over from equities trade into the currency markets, the kiwi made a fresh 20-month high on the greenback as traders turned less convinced that negative rates are a sure thing anymore for New Zealand.
 NZD/

-Rates markets moved sharply across the curve to price longer odds on that possibility on Wednesday, and yields inched higher on Thursday as the kiwi hit an almost 20-month top of $0.6915.
+Bond markets moved sharply across the curve to price longer odds on that possibility on Wednesday, and yields inched higher on Thursday as the kiwi rose to $0.6915.

 "Less stimulus is required than we thought in August, but